How to order your medication

 Prescription requests cannot be taken over the telephone.

-Once your prescription is sent to your nominated pharmacy you should allow 24 hours for the pharmacy to process the prescription before collecting your medication from them.
+Once your prescription is sent to your nominated Pharmacy you should allow 48 hours for them to process the prescription before collecting your medication.
+(Pharmacy processing times may vary.)

 Please take responsibility for ordering your prescriptions allowing for weekends/ holidays etc.

 If you are ordering medication that is not part of your repeat prescription, it will need an additional review and therefore the process takes longer so please allow us 5 working days.

 If following a hospital admission, you require additional medication, they will normally provide seven days’ supply of medication.
 If you need this medication to continue you will need to provide us with a copy of your discharge summary containing the medication details.
 You can do this in person or email a copy to us on email@example.com